 Cruinniú na nÓg (Youth Meeting) is a flagship initiative of the Creative Ireland Programme’s Creative Youth plan.
 It aims to celebrate and encourage children and young people’s participation in culture and creativity by providing free, activity-based action in their own locality.
 It is a national day of free creativity for children and young people under 18 years and specifically targets ‘Harder to reach’ children and young people.
 It began in 2018.
 In 2019 over 750 free creative events took place nationwide, while it took place online in 2019 due to Covid-19 restrictions.
 It is funded by Creative Ireland and each of the 31 Local Authorities lead on creating a programme of local events.
 It takes place in partnership with the 31 Local Authorities and is supported by the national broadcaster Radio Television of Ireland (Raidió Teilifís Éireann).

 Culture Night is an annual, all-island public event that celebrates culture, creativity and the arts.
 On Culture Night, arts and cultural organisations and venues, from independent studios and art-spaces to national cultural institutions, extend their opening hours to allow increased access for the public.
 Special and unique events and workshops are specifically programmed at participating locations and all activities are made available free of charge.
 Different events target different age-groups, including many events targeting youth and families.
 In 2019, over 40 towns, villages and cities across the island of Ireland participated in Culture Night with a diverse mix of more than 2,708 free indoor and outdoor events in over 1,490 venues.
 Over 430,000 people attended events in Culture Night 2019.
-It is an initiative of Dublin City Council (Temple Bar Cultural Trust) and became a national event with the support from the Department of Culture, Heritage and the Gaeltacht from 2008 onward.
-In 2020, responsibility for steering and funding Culture Night on a national level was transferred from the Department of Culture, Heritage and the Gaeltacht to the Arts Council.
+It is an initiative of Dublin City Council (Temple Bar Cultural Trust) and became a national event with the support from the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media from 2008 onward.
+In 2020, responsibility for steering and funding Culture Night on a national level was transferred from to the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media to the Arts Council.
 Culture Night’s aims include to:

 - encourage more people to visit cultural venues and experience culture in their locality